 What if I am a victim of a crime that occurs off campus, out-of-state, or during spring break?
 Can I still get help from the Office of Victim Services?

 According to Department of Justice reports on college students and crime, most crimes committed against college students occur off campus and that holds true even for those who live on campus.
 If you become a victim of a crime, no matter where the crime occurs on or off campus, our services are available free of charge to all currently enrolled students.
 The Office of Victim Services has an established network on the local, state and national levels.

 I've heard that the Office of Victim Services only deals with sexual assault.
 Is that true?

 Crimes against college students include robbery, physical assault, identity theft, kidnapping, carjacking, burglary, relationship violence, domestic violence -- the list is as varied as the types of students who become victims and the Office of Victim Services works with them all.
 The program was started at the College of Charleston because we know that the college-age population, both males and females, are vulnerable to any type of crime.

 How can I reach an Office of Victim Services specialist?

-The Office of Victim Services is conveniently located on the second floor (Rooms 202 and 203) within 67 George Street.
+- The Office of Victim Services is conveniently located in rooms 102 and 202 within 67 George Street.

 Assistance provided by the Office of Victim Services is not intended to replace emergency medical or law enforcement assistance.
 Life-threatening circumstances should be reported immediately by contacting 911 or appropriate emergency response agencies.
 On campus dial 843.953.5611, Campus Police.